 Terms and Conditions of Supply (August 2020)

-Shop Ts and Cs – Terms and Conditions of Supply
+Shop Ts and Cs (including eLearning) – Terms and Conditions of Supply

 These Terms will apply to any contract between us for the sale of Products to you (Contract).
 These Terms apply to sale of Products through our website and by telephone.
 Please read these Terms carefully and make sure that you understand them, before ordering any Products from our site.
 Please note that by ordering any of our Products, you agree to be bound by these Terms and the other documents expressly referred to in them.